craigbarnes/dte/docs/dterc.md

 ### **eol** [**-c**]

-Move cursor to end of line.
+Move to end of current line.

-`-c`
-:   Select characters

 ### **bof**